ManicodeSecurity/Defending-DevOps/labs/002-Containerizing-An-Application/lab.md

 The source code for the application located in the `src/link-unshorten` directory is a simple API that we will eventually Dockerize and deploy using Kubernetes.
 The API takes a shortened link as a parameter in the URL and returns the destination URL as JSON.
 The application is built using a lightweight HTTP web framework called [Gin-Gonic](https://github.com/gin-gonic/gin).

 ### Task 1: Browse the Application
-Open up the files in `src/link-unshorten` in your favorite IDE or text editor and familiarize yourself with the application.
+Open up the files in `src/link-unshorten` in your favorite IDE or the Cloud Shell editor and familiarize yourself with the application.

-### Task 2: Build the Docker Container Locally
+### Task 2: Build the Docker Container
-In the `src/link-unshorten` directory run the following command (substituting <yourname> with your own identifier) to build the image on you laptop:
+In the `src/link-unshorten` directory run the following command (substituting <yourname> with your own identifier) to build the image on the Cloud Shell VM:
 ```
 docker build -t <yourname>/link-unshorten:0.1 .
 ```

-Inspect your local Docker images:
+Inspect your Docker images:
 ```
 docker images
 ```